The following projects of the Minnesota Dental Foundation helped provide care to the underserved.

 Minnesota’s Heroes Orthodontic Program

-The Minnesota’s Heroes Orthodontic Program was initiated in 2015 to provide needed orthodontic care to children and spouses in Gold Star Families (families who have lost a family member to conflict in the armed services since 9/11).
+The Minnesota’s Heroes Orthodontic Program was initiated in 2015 to provide needed orthodontic care to children and spouses of Gold Star Families (families who have lost a family member to conflict while serving our country since 9/11).
 This program is in collaboration with Smiles Change Lives and the Minnesota Association of Orthodontists.
-Two children currently are in orthodontic treatment.
+Two children have completed orthodontic treatment.
 The orthodontists provide the treatment for free and there have been no direct costs for this program.
-If you are aware of potential patients, please contact email@example.com.
+If you are aware of potential patients, please contact firstname.lastname@example.org.

 Dedicated to Minnesota Dentists Loan Repayment for Service Program

 The Dedicated to Minnesota Dentists Loan Repayment for Service Program provides loan repayment up to $200,000 per individual if they practice in a rural Health Professional Shortage Area (HPSA) for five years.
 This program is in collaboration with the Delta Dental of Minnesota Foundation and it provides the funding of the program.
-Two dentists were selected for 2017 in rural Minnesota with total payments of $400,000.
 A total of ten dentists and $2 million now has been utilized to provide dental services in rural HPSA areas of Minnesota.

 Give Kids a Smile

 The Give Kids a Smile program became a program of the Minnesota Dental Association in 2003 and was transferred to the Minnesota Dental Foundation in 2016.
-Grants and support from HealthPartners, 3M Oral Care, the Minnesota Dental Association and the Minnesota Dental Foundation contribute to the media exposure and program management of the program.
-Since the program’s inception in Minnesota in 2003, 74,108 children have received $20,864 million worth of free dentistry by over 30,000 volunteers.
+Grants and support from HealthPartners, 3M Oral Care, the Minnesota Dental Association and the Minnesota Dental Foundation contribute to the media exposure and management of the program.
+Since the program’s inception in Minnesota in 2003, 76,438 children have received $22,064 million worth of free dentistry by over 31,000 volunteers.